-There is a lot of interest in the course, and priority will be given to those who are presently in a position to take cervical smears in the Midland region (eg General Practice) or intend reaching priority group women ie women 30 years of age who has never had a smear.
+There is a lot of interest in the course, and priority will be given to those who are presently in a position to take cervical samples in the Midland region (eg General Practice) or intend reaching priority group women ie women 30 years of age who has never had a sample.

 You will study: